otree-manager/otree_manager/docs/user.rst

 Setup
 ^^^^^^^^
 As a user, ask a super-user to set up an account for you.
 S/he will need your name and a valid email address.
-Once the account has been created, you will receive an email asking you to set your password.
+Once the account has been created, you will receive an email with your username.
+It will ask you to set your password.
 After you have completed this step, you can login to the web interface.

 First Login
 ^^^^^^^^^^^